DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/fitting.rst

 optimizer as this reduces the search space significantly.

-By default, a local optimizer is used, which minimises the chi-squared value of fit vrs the data, to the nearest local minima.
+By default, a local optimizer is used, which minimises the chi-squared value of fit vs the data, to the nearest local minima.
 This means that the fit will not necessarily return the best result, however the local techniques are quite fast if a good start point can be guessed at.
 The global techniques take longer, but are much more likely to find the global minima, however they are slower, and